Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

 3. Harmonic Law- There is an exact relationship between the squares of the planets’ periodic times and the cubes of the radii of their orbits.

-(I copied this verbatim from Britannica Johannes Kepler because I didn’t want to mess it up, and honestly, it’s above my physics education level to explain.)
+(I copied this verbatim from Britannica Johannes Kepler because I didn’t want to mess it up; honestly, it’s above my physics education level to explain.)

-(Note– he didn’t call them laws at the time, he just wrote them up as ideas.
+(Note– he didn’t call them laws then; he just wrote them up as ideas.
 And while we look at this and say… yes, the planet thing is obvious… and I vaguely remember the arc measurement thing from a wildly difficult geometry class, remember, he came up with these formulas and ideas without the help of your geometry teacher or the internet.)

 But… then his mother was arrested for Witchcraft.